 Ever since the smartphone became an integral part of our daily lives, many different, often contradictory statements have been made about the behaviour of their batteries.
 In particular, the answer to this existential question has been the subject of intense debate in many hoseholds.
-Should I charge my phone overnight?
+Should you charge your phone overnight?

 Today, we finally have a clear answer, and it is actually not that complex.